 Elijah fled in fear to Beersheba in the Kingdom of Judah, but he did not seek refuge in God.
-This is why we find God asking him twice, "What are you doing here Elijah?"-as a form of rebuke.
-God does not abandon the faithful in their troubles but rather supports and strengthens them, so they do not falter on their way to Horeb, where God reveals Himself
+This is why we find God asking him twice, "What do you want here?"-as a form of rebuke.
+God does not abandon the faithful in their troubles but rather supports and strengthens them, so they do not falter on their way to Horeb, where God reveals Himself.